 Suspension Bridge Characteristics

 The Golden Gate Bridge is a masterpiece of suspension bridge engineering.
-It features two main towers that support the bridge deck using massive steel cables.
+It features two prominent towers that support the bridge deck using massive steel cables.

 These cables, anchored at both ends of the bridge, distribute the load and tension, allowing the bridge to span the Golden Gate Strait.
-The suspension design provides flexibility and stability that allows the bridge to withstand the strong winds and seismic forces in the region.
+The suspension design provides flexibility and stability, allowing the bridge to withstand the region’s strong winds and seismic forces.

 Distinctive International Orange Colour

-One of the most recognisable aspects of the Golden Gate Bridge is its vivid orange-red colour, known as International Orange.
-This unique colour was chosen by consulting architect Irving Morrow.
+One of the Golden Gate Bridge’s most recognisable aspects is its vivid orange-red colour, International Orange.
+Consulting architect Irving Morrow chose this unique colour.

 The colour enhances the bridge’s visibility in the foggy San Francisco Bay and also adds to the bridge’s aesthetic appeal.
-International Orange has become synonymous with the Golden Gate Bridge and sets it apart from other bridges around the world.
+International Orange has become synonymous with the Golden Gate Bridge, setting it apart from other bridges worldwide.

 Engineering Feats